pmuellr/cf-node-hello/README.md

-Assuming you've got your `cf` command set up correctly, and you've set the appropriate `cf target` and are logged in via `cf login`, you can push the app to a CloudFoundry site using
+Assuming you've got your `cf` command set up correctly, and you've set the appropriate `cf target` and are logged in via `cf login`, you can push the app to a Cloud Foundry site using

     cf push cf-node-hello-bob